 Just purchase a few shoots, take them home, and pop them into a container of pebbles or marbles and filtered water (or water that has been allowed to sit out overnight to allow chemicals to dissipate).
 Change the water weekly to prevent mold growth.

 This type of plant grows very quickly, but you can keep it the size you want by trimming it regularly or by placing it in an area that hampers its growth.
 For example, you might put a shelf above it.

 #2 – Ferns

-True ferns such as Bird Nest, Boston fern (Nephrolepis exaltata) and Staghorn ferns do very well in low-light bathroom settings.
-Another is the “asparagus fern” not a true fern but its look has earned it the name.
-They like indirect, natural light so a window is desirable but a full spectrum grow light will also work.
+Another is the “asparagus foxtail fern,” not a true fern, but its look has earned it the name.
+They like indirect, natural light, so a bathroom window is desirable, but a full spectrum grow light will also work.

 #3 Cast Iron Plant

-This attractive plant comes in both dwarf (18 inches) and full-size (2-3 feet high) varieties.
-Leaves may be dark green, yellow striped or dotted with yellow.
+The Aspidistra plant is attractive and comes in both dwarf (18 inches) and full-size (2′ – 3′ feet high) varieties.
+Leaves may be dark green, yellow striped, or dotted with yellow.

 #4 – Chinese Evergreen